-This is the first in a multipart series of essays that NIET is releasing this fall about the role of the principal supervisor in supporting principals to be strong instructional leaders.
+This is the first in a multipart series of essays about the role of the principal supervisor in supporting principals to be strong instructional leaders.
 Read the second essay here and the third essay here.

 As we start 2020-21, one of the biggest challenges is translating instruction to the virtual environment – and the role of the school leader is critical.
 With all the other pressures facing principals, keeping a focus on strong instruction is a major challenge.
 The National Institute for Excellence in Teaching has been working alongside schools to help educators provide effective and engaging virtual instruction and, increasingly, the role of district leadership in setting expectations and providing support for school leaders has been highlighted as the difference-maker.
 NIET has found that when the principal supervisor role shifts to be more of a coaching position and supervisors are deeply connected with the day-to-day life of the principal, their impact is magnified – but too often, that isn't the case.

 This builds off what research is finding.
 The Wallace Foundation recently released Changing the Principal Supervisor Role, a report highlighting the experiences of six districts working to transition the role of principal supervisor from a focus on compliance to a focus on support and guidance for school principals.
 The report describes the changes that districts made to create the conditions for this new approach to be successful.
 Key findings are to focus on instructional leadership by spending more time in schools, providing job-embedded feedback and coaching, facilitating networks of principals, and evaluating principals for growth.